johnslimai/dockerslimexamples/index.md

 Type `docker-slim help` into a terminal window.

 Note: I added the folder path I created to the /etc/paths file.
+If the directory where you extracted the binaries is not in your PATH then you'll need to run your docker-slim commands from that directory.
+You can type ```./dockerslim help``` to run DockerSlim in this case.

 ![]({{site.baseurl}}//dockerslim-basic-help.png)